 3. Find the video to caption, and select the Edit button.

-4. Using the top navigation bar, click the Subtitles and CC tab.
+4. Using the drop-down navigation menu, click the Subtitles and CC tab.
 This page is where you will choose to upload existing caption or transcript files, or create

 your own automatic captions.